-From time to time, the Liberty Media board may determine to create an inter-group interest in the Formula One Group in favor of the Liberty SiriusXM Group or the Braves Group, subject to the terms of Liberty Media's certificate of incorporation.
+From time to time, the Liberty Media board of directors may determine to create an intergroup interest in the Formula One Group in favor of the Liberty SiriusXM Group or the Braves Group, subject to the terms of Liberty Media's certificate of incorporation

-If the Formula One Group has an inter-group interest in the Liberty SiriusXM Group or the Braves Group at such time as any extraordinary action is taken with respect to the Liberty SiriusXM common stock or the Liberty Braves
+If the Formula One Group has an intergroup interest in the Liberty SiriusXM Group or the Braves Group at such time as any extraordinary action is taken with respect to the Liberty SiriusXM common stock

-From time to time, the Liberty Media board may determine to create an inter-group interest in the New Liberty SiriusXM Group in favor of the New Formula One Group or the Liberty Live Group, subject to the terms of the restated charter.
+Liberty Media board of directors may determine to create an intergroup interest in the New Liberty SiriusXM Group in favor of the New Formula One Group or the Liberty Live Group. subject to the terms of the restated charter.

-If the New Liberty SiriusXM Group has an inter-group interest in the New Formula One Group or the Liberty Live Group at such time as any extraordinary action is taken with respect to the New Liberty Formula One common stock or the From time to time, the Liberty Media board may determine to create an inter-group interest in the New Formula One Group in favor of the New Liberty SiriusXM Group or the Liberty Live Group, subject to the terms of the restated charter.
+If the New Liberty SiriusXM Group has an intergroup interest in the New Formula One Group or the Liberty Live Group at such time as any extraordinary action is taken with respect to the New Liberty Formula One common stock or the

+From time to time, the Liberty Media board of directors may determine to create an intergroup interest in the New Formula One Group in favor of the New Liberty SiriusXM Group or the Liberty Live Group. subject to the terms of the restated charter.